StirlingLabs/BigBuffers/docs/source/TypeScriptUsage.md

 of FlatBuffers usage in TypeScript.

-You should also have read the [Building](@ref flatbuffers_guide_building) documentation to build `flatc` and should be familiar with [Using the schema compiler](@ref flatbuffers_guide_using_schema_compiler) and [Writing a schema](@ref flatbuffers_guide_writing_schema).
+You should also have read the [Building](@ref flatbuffers_guide_building) documentation to build `bufc` and should be familiar with [Using the schema compiler](@ref flatbuffers_guide_using_schema_compiler) and [Writing a schema](@ref flatbuffers_guide_writing_schema).